 With a few tweaks:

-configuring the tab1-docker in docker.yaml
+Configuring the tab1-docker in docker.yaml

-modifying the example.com to reflect our internal domain
+Modifying the example.com to reflect our internal domain

-extending the tab1_static section to manually include the Komodo stack which was used to deploy the main instance of Homepage
+Extending the tab1_static section to manually include the Komodo stack, which was used to deploy the main instance of Homepage

 Where we can find the different sections of our setup:

-the settings.yamllayout: with tab1 and its four sections (in a 5-columns setup)
+The settings.yamllayout: with tab1 and its four sections (in a 5-columns setup):

-the tab1_metrics as defined in the services.yaml file
+tab1_metrics as defined in the services.yaml file

-the tab1_static (also defined in services.yaml)
+tab1_static (also defined in services.yaml)

-the tab1_monitors as specified in the corresponding section of the service.yaml file
+tab1_monitors as specified in the corresponding section of the service.yaml file

 The following are best practices from using Unraid for close to three years.
 Although much more complex installation (with ZFS pools or complex alternate OSes VM setup) are possible, it is written to support people interested in learning about the tool.
 I wrote about Unraid in the past, such as “Things I wished I had READ before my first Unraid Install... and more”.
 This post is different as I have recently installed a new workstation; and used the experience to document various aspects such as installation, array management, share configurations, and community applications.